brian-vdb/brian-vdb/README.md

 ### Projects

-There have been five projects during the first two years, which are:
+There were two projects during the first year, which are:
 - Project 1
 - Project 2

+And there were three projects during the second year, which are:
 - Project 3
 - Project 4
 - Project 5